 The Tour of Cambridgeshire, as an example, is an annual UK gran fondo.
-The event forms part of the UCI Gran Fondo series – riders can use the event to gain a place at the UCI Gran Fondo World Championships typically taking place in August.
+You can enter to ride in the competitive Gran Fondo wave, or just ride it as a sportive.
+The event forms part of the UCI Gran Fondo series – riders can use the ride to gain a place at the UCI Gran Fondo World Championships typically taking place in August.

 What can you expect at a sportive?

 Sportive entry costs vary between events – and as a result so do the facilities and services provided.

 Events run by UK Cycling Events, for example, cost between £26 and £35 (or £3 for under 16s).

 Facilities at these event include mechanical and medical support, full route marking, public liability insurance, food and drink at feed stations, a finisher gift and medal and a ‘pick up wagon’ in case you run out of steam.